- Understand that electric fields are due to charges

 What is a field?

 A field in physics is an area that exists when two objects interact with one another via a non-contact force.
-Two objects that interact via the gravitational force have a gravitational field that exists between them – the gravitational field is defined as the force per unit mass (any object that has a mass will be influenced by a gravitational field); , but you are familiar with this as which comes from where the acceleration is due to gravity (hence a is changed to a g).
+Two objects that interact via the gravitational force have a gravitational field that exists between them – the gravitational field is defined as the force per unit mass (any object that has a mass will be influenced by a gravitational field); – you will be doing more on this in module 5 – A Newtonian World.

 The motion of charged particles are influenced in the same way that two magnets influence one another; two north (like) poles repel whereas a north and a south (opposite) attract.
 Two of the same charged particles repel one another and if they are of an opposite charge they attract.
 In other words, two particles that have a negative charge will repel (e.g. two electrons), where two particles with opposite charges will attract (e.g. a proton and an electron).